sofiedeweer/openising/ising/inputs/config/README.md

 *benchmark:* [str] the workload file name, corresponding to the problem type set in API.

-*iter_list:* [positive int] also called as trail length, the number (integer) of iterations to run in the solver.
-Multiple values can be defined so that solvers will run with different trail length.

 *solvers:* [str] solvers to run.
 Options include: BRIM, SA, bSB, dSB, SCA, Multiplicative, all

 *nb_runs:* [positive int] number (integer) of trials to run.